EzequielRamis/zimdjson/README.md

 ## Future work

-- Reflection (Zig provides compile-time reflection but I will wait until this [proposal](https://github.com/ziglang/zig/issues/1099) is resolved to prevent wasted work).
+- Reflection (Zig provides compile-time reflection but I will wait until there is a decision about this [proposal](https://github.com/ziglang/zig/issues/1099) to prevent wasted work).
 - Runtime CPU Detection (this [proposal](https://github.com/ziglang/zig/issues/1018) must be resolved first).
 - Multithreading on streaming.